TrinityEmulator/TrinityEmulator/README.md

 * **Reproducibility.** To reproduce results similar to that shown in our paper, hardware configurations of your evaluation machines are of vital importance.
 This is because our key results of graphics benchmarks test the ***extreme performance*** of the evaluated emulators.
 In particular, even if the hardware configurations are exactly the same, the running states of the host machines (e.g., CPU/GPU occupation and heat level) can also impact the results.
 We recommend you check your hardware settings before evaluation as suggested [here](https://github.com/TrinityEmulator/TrinityEmulator/wiki/Graphics-Benchmark#experimental-setup).

-* **Stability.** Trinity is not yet stable, especially the version we release is that of the paper submission time to avoid affecting the evaluation results.
+* **Stability.** Trinity is not yet stable, especially the version we release is that of the paper submission time to prevent recent fixes/improvements from affecting the evaluation results.
 Therefore, freezing and crashing can sometimes happen, normally a system reboot can resolve the issues.

 The following parts of README are not important to the artifact evaluation process, feel free to skip them.